Gadiffet/POC-Radioss-XLSX/README.md

-# Comparator-XLS-and-RAD
+# POC-Radioss-XLSX
 >[GADIFFET] - 2020

 ## Summary

-The <i>Comparator-XLS-and-RAD</i>, is programm to compare between XLS files and RAD files.
+The <i>POC-Radioss-XLSX</i>, is programm to compare between XLS files and RAD files.
 After this comparison, it exports another XLS file with the "differences".

 ## Demo and functionality